Dick's Sporting Goods Park, Commerce City, CO

 No intro.

-Notes: This was the first of three Pay Per view performances and was brought to you by the letter "S." Sparks was played for the first time since November 29, 1996 (463 shows).
+Notes: This show was webcast via LivePhish and was brought to you by the letter "S." Sparks was played for the first time since November 29, 1996 (463 shows).
 Sweet Adeline was played for the first time since August 1, 1999 (285 shows).
 Silent was played without the Horse for the first time since December 13, 1999 (251 shows).
 Sabotage was played for the first time since November 21, 1998 (318 shows).
 Scents did not have the intro.
-Sanity contained Running Away (Bob Marley) quotes from Fishman.
+Sanity contained Running Away (Bob Marley) quotes from Fish.

 Trey was energetic and full of life tonight, but Mike Gordon drove the bus and elevated the performance.
 Sally>Sparks was a real musical treat, but Stealing Time and even Susskind Hotel were notable for their enthusiastic deliveries.